Chapter 6 Land Use, Land-Use, Change and Forestry

 An increase in the production of more wood products for construction will increase economic activity in rural Scotland.

 Designing and managing woodland creation schemes in line with the requirements of the UK Forestry Standard and the guidance on appropriate sites as set out in regional Forestry and Woodland Strategies will deliver public benefits and minimise adverse environmental and landscape impacts.
 Furthermore, woodland creation proposals must meet the requirements of statutory processes for assessing impact on designated habitats or the wider environment such as the EIA process.

 National Planning Framework 3 notes that timber transport networks and requirements for processing facilities will need to be considered as forests mature.
 Planning authorities should take account of the National Planning Framework in the preparation of development plans for their area.
 The Scottish Government is working to improve existing infrastructure through working with the forestry sector and local authorities, and providing support under the Scottish Government Strategic Timber Transport Scheme.

 Forestry Commission Scotland is the competent authority for forestry in Scotland and forestry does not fall within the definition of development.
 However, buildings, structures and access tracks associated with forest operations may need planning permission from the relevant planning authority for the area.

 Under the Scottish Planning Policy, planning authorities have been advised to consider preparing Forestry and Woodland Strategies to guide appropriate areas and types of woodland creation.
 Where a planning application proposes the removal of forest and woodland cover, planning authorities have a legal duty to consider applying conditions that would safeguard, preserve or replace trees.

-Kelp and seaweed at Ganavan Sands, Oban on the west coast
+Seaweed at Ganavan Sands, Oban on the west coast of

 Credit: Alan McAteer for Scottish Enterprise